DMCV-SJTU/Make-it-3D-Jittor/README.md

 ```

 Training requirements
 - [DPT](https://github.com/isl-org/DPT).
 We use an off-the-shelf single-view depth estimator DPT to predict the depth for the reference image.
+DPT is a depth prediction model based on vision transformers.
+Before utilizing Make-It-3D to generate a 3D object, please make sure that the requirements of DPT are met according to the [DPT project](https://github.com/isl-org/DPT).
   ```
   git clone https://github.com/isl-org/DPT.git
   mkdir dpt_weights